This coal baron no longer needs a lobbying firm now that his favorite lobbyist is head of the EPA

 But Wheeler’s two decades working for Murray became a sticking point at his confirmation hearing before the Senate Environment and Public Works Committee, where Sen. Sheldon Whitehouse (D-R.I.) criticized a “sweet regulatory relationship” between the coal executive and the Trump administration.

-“I’ve worked with a career ethics officials from day one,” Wheeler said at the hearing.
+“I’ve worked with career ethics officials from day one,” Wheeler said at the hearing.
 “And I continue to consult with the career ethics officials on a regular basis.”

 It’s difficult to determine how Murray’s business is doing because it’s privately held and doesn’t publicly report earnings, but there are some signs indicating financial distress.
 In April, Murray Energy warned that utility giant FirstEnergy Corp.’s decision to close bankrupt coal-fired power plants would cost “thousands of American jobs” in mining.
 The company started negotiating with bondholders last spring as it began feeling the squeeze of interest payments on $2.8 billion in debt plus hundreds of millions of dollars in health and other benefits to retired coal miners, the Wall Street Journal reported last year.

 In October, FirstEnergy announced plans to postpone the retirement of the Pleasants Coal Plant in West Virginia from 2019 to 2022.
-But, in December, a federal bankruptcy judge approved a contract settlement between Murray Energy and FirstEnergy.
+But in December, a federal bankruptcy judge approved a contract settlement between Murray Energy and FirstEnergy.

 The financial woes “can’t be helping Murray in whatever it’s doing,” Steve Piper, an energy analyst at S&P Global, said by phone.
 “The point’s well taken that Murray himself has lobbied the administration and Andrew Wheeler, his former lobbyist, is at the EPA.”